Book 2 - Part 4: Binding Evil - Chapter One

 The Devil in Shadows.

-It was his fourth in a series of books about a super-sleuth, Aiden Devil, who comes up with creative ways to thwart criminals.
+It was his fourth in a series of books about a super-sleuth, Aiden Devil, who creates creative ways to thwart criminals.
 Sometimes it isn’t very pretty what he does.
 By night, a hero.
 By day, a federal prosecutor.

 Carter looked up at the very tall, but very skinny man holding a gun.